srkovnar/wherehouse/subsystems/communication/README.md

+# Wherehouse: Communication Subsystem

+Author(s): Sam Kovnar

+## About this repository

 This repository contains the code used to test the Communications subsystem of the Wherehouse, Team 23's Spring 2023 ECE senior design project.

+The Communication subsystem is responsible for interactions between the STM32F0 microcontroller and ESP8266 Wi-Fi module.

 ## Hardware Dependencies